 After setting up camp, we day hiked and explored the basin.

-Storms chased us, and we had hustled back to camp to hunker down in our tents.
+Storms chased us, so we hustled back to camp to hunker down in our tents.
 The wind was pretty intense!

 I may have staked out my tent too aggressively because it led to one of my rain fly zippers ripping (zip ties to the rescue!).